apaza610/IconFontToDatabase/README.md

 - Description

 How to use:
-- Modiffy line 13 to the file.csv you want to use
+- Modify line 13 to the file.csv you want to use
-- Modiffy line 13 to the FontFile.ttf you want to create tags for
+- Modify line 13 to the FontFile.ttf you want to create tags for
 - Start the program......
 - The program shows the first Glyph from the font, just write descriptive words for it and click the only button to save it to the .CSV